 Is there anything more entertaining than when celebrities read from trashy books?
 “No Reservations” star Anthony Bourdain is no Gilbert Gottfried reading 50 Shades Of Grey but he does bring a certain Jersey-fied panache to Snooki’s novel, A Shore Thing.
 Oh, God, I just realized she (“her ghostwriter”) is probably going to write a novel about having a baby.
 [BlackBook Mag]

 Hands down, the best thing about working at The Frisky is our amazing readers.
 We so heart all of your witty, thoughtful, and informative comments — heck, we even appreciate the mean ones.
 Sometimes, we can’t help but wonder about the faces behind the avatars.
-So we decided to launch a weekly column where we learn all about a Frisky reader.
+So we decided to bring back our regular column where we learn all about a Frisky reader.
 After the jump, meet P. Saunders!
 And if you’re interested in being featured as a Reader Revealed, email myself and/or Jessica with “Reader Revealed” in the subject line.
 Keep reading »